 The first putative argument is that utterances simply cannot be bifurcated into acceptable and unacceptable; there is, instead, a range of degrees of acceptability.
 Therefore, the argument goes, a theory of grammar that delivers a binary verdict (either “grammatical” or “ungrammatical”) is inadequate.
 The flaw here is in reasoning from the gradience of a behavioral measure – in this case, acceptability – to the gradience of a computational predicate (grammaticality).
 As Armstrong, Gleitman & Gleitman (1983) showed,1Armstrong, Sharon Lee, Lila R. Gleitman & Henry Gleitman.
 1983.
 What some concepts might not be.
 Cognition 13:263–308, DOI: 10.1016/0010-0277(83)90012-4. you can get gradient responses from people to prompts like “How even/odd is this number?”
 That doesn’t mean that even or odd are gradient predicates.
 The gradience of acceptability (as a behavioral measure) doesn’t mean that grammaticality (as a computational predicate) is gradient, either.2I must say, I find it quite baffling that this basic point is lost on so many in cognitive science, even among certain self-identifying linguists.
 I remember attending a keynote by Tom Wasow at the 2015 DGfS – so, 32 years after Armstrong, Gleitman & Gleitman’s paper was published – in which more or less the entire talk rested on this error of inferring gradience in the grammar from gradience in the behavioral measure of acceptability.

 The second putative argument is related to the first, but it is logically separable.
 The argument is that language users can assign an interpretation even to purportedly “ungrammatical” expressions.
-The examples that Chomsky tends to give here, quite tellingly I think, tend to involve s-selectional violations that can be used as idioms, metaphors, and/or conventionalized sayings, like Misery loves company.
+The examples that Chomsky tends to give here, quite tellingly I think, often involve s-selectional violations that can be used as idioms, metaphors, and/or conventionalized sayings, like Misery loves company.
 But nobody in their right mind thinks s-selection is a syntactic phenomenon.3Chomsky has a long history of conflating s-selection with syntax.
 You can see the seeds of this in his work in the ’50s and ’60s, where purely semantic features like [±abstract] (distinguishing abstract vs. concrete nouns) were projected from terminals.
 This was an understandable move at the outset of modern syntactic theory.
 But it is extremely strange to still be clinging to it now.
 There’s every reason to believe that the grammar generates the structure which pairs the string Misery loves company with the meaning whereby there is an individual denoted by the DP misery that stands in the love relation to an individual denoted by the DP company.
 That this literal meaning is not (typically) the communicative intent we ascribe to a speaker who has uttered this expression is interesting but, in the grand scheme of things, entirely unremarkable.
 We also don’t usually interpret Can you pass me the salt? as a polar question seeking information about the addressee’s capabilities.
 Language use can override the literal meaning associated with an expression; this is not news.